 Remember to link your interest in management studies while mentioning the third aspect.

-Your answer should be depending on, whether you’re a working professional or a recent graduate.
+Your answer should depend on whether you’re a working professional or a recent graduate.
 Never make it look like you took it out of curiosity or boredom.
 Make sure to involve the right aspects of management in the modern world and how it will be a valuable addition to your career goals.

-Make a note that this question is asked because the interviewer wants to know whether this job is a good fit for you or not.
+Make a note that this question is asked because the interviewer wants to know whether MBA is a good fit for you or not.
 Try not to lie.
-An answer like “In your seat” is a very outdated and monotonous answer.
-Talk about your weaknesses and how your skills will help you master it with this job profile.
+An answer like “career advancement” or “career kickstart” is a very outdated and monotonous answer.
+Talk about your weaknesses and how MBA will equip you with the desired skill set for the future.

 Answer it honestly.
 Even if your answer is no, try to make the outcome of the situation very positive.
 If your reply is yes, don’t be overconfident about it.
 They want to know if you learned anything from your past and whether it reflects on your potential shortcomings in your life.

 Have you ever analyzed yourself?
-If not, now is the time to do a SWOT i.e. Strength, Weakness, Opportunity, and Threats.
+If not, now is the time to do a SWOT analysis i.e. Strength, Weakness, Opportunity, and Threats.
 Make sure that your strength and weakness doesn’t contradict each other.
 For e.g. if your strength is reading body language, your weakness shouldn’t be being gullible.
-And also avoid the cliched tactics of presenting your strength as your weakness.
+Avoid the cliched tactics of presenting your strength as your weakness.

-Know about the institution’s history; know about their placement records, its ranking and then how it has fascinated and inspired you and how your admission in that college will make one of your goals to come true.
-Research about their institute and ask their students who will be able to give you a valuable insight over college’s academic record and its extra-curricular activities and its flagships.
+Know about the institution’s history; know about their placement records, its ranking and then how it has fascinated and inspired you and how your admission to that college will make one of your dreams come true.
+Research about their institute and ask their students who will be able to give you valuable insights into the college’s academic record and its extra-curricular activities and its flagships.

-They will be curious that if you got lucky in your group discussion or are very intelligent.
-Also, there are chances that the topics discuss over your GD could be asked again in your PI.
-So don’t change your point of view when you are answering this particular question.
+They will be curious if you got lucky in your group discussion or are very intelligent.
+There are chances that the topics discussed in your GD could be asked again in your PI.
+So don’t change your point of view while answering this particular question.